PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Steps.md

     print attachments (stored in a sub-level of the document) as well.
 -   **INPUT** (*Parameter Input*) --- Inputs parameter values; in the case of user input, creates a parameter input screen.
-The input screen will ***not*** be displayed if the procedure is run by Direct Activation from a form.
+The input screen will ***not*** be displayed if the procedure is run as an Action from a form.
 In document procedures, this command is also used (as a final step) to [display the document](Documents#Displaying-the-Document ).